 The boxes marked with * are mandatory and must be filled.

 Culture develops at the nexus of free space, play and sources of inspiration.
-The cultural environment in the North of Germany is rich in many facets: world-class museums, fascinating stage productions, young art projects, historical brick Gothic, well-kept parks and gardens, painstakingly restored manors and chateaus, but also many ruins, witnesses of the living past, create an exciting interplay between tradition and the modern.
+The cultural environment in Mecklenburg-Vorpommern is rich in many facets: world-class museums, fascinating stage productions, young art projects, historical brick Gothic, well-kept parks and gardens, painstakingly restored manors and chateaus, but also many ruins, witnesses of the living past, create an exciting interplay between the traditional and the modern.

-Be it music, dance, theatre or film, Mecklenburg-Vorpommern has unique venues, especially in summer.
-During the Mecklenburg-Vorpommern Festspiele – one of the three biggest musical events in Germany in terms of their size – German and international artists offer the finest in classical music enjoyment throughout the entire state.
+Be it music, dance, theatre or film – Mecklenburg-Vorpommern has unique venues, especially in the summer.
+During the Mecklenburg-Vorpommern Festspiele – one of Germany's three biggest musical events in terms of size – German and international artists offer the finest in classical music enjoyment throughout the entire state.
 The venues include stately estates, magnificent castle parks, brick cathedrals, farm barns, but also "unheard-of places" such as industrial halls, factories or science facilities.
-50,000 visitors each year to the Fusion Festival for alternative directions in art and music.
-And anyone who likes to really get down attends the Immergut Festival in Neustrelitz with its Indie Rock sounds.
+50,000 visitors gather at the the Fusion Festival each year for alternative directions in art and music.
+And anyone who likes to really get down attends the indie rock Immergut Festival in Neustrelitz.

-The nature of Mecklenburg-Vorpommern has not only always been a place of refuge and inspiration for painters, but for authors as well.
-This can be shown in a particularly impressive manner in the houses of Uwe Johnson in Klützer Winkel, of Hans Fallada in Carwitz or of Gerhard Hauptmann on Hiddensee.
-Turned into museums the exhibitions provide a lively impression of the lives of these artists.
+The nature of Mecklenburg-Vorpommern has not only always been a place of refuge and inspiration for painters, but for writers as well.
+Turned into museums, the houses of authors Uwe Johnson in Klützer Winkel, of Hans Fallada in Carwitz or of Gerhard Hauptmann on Hiddensee provide a unique glimpse into these artists's lives.

-Since the phanTECHNIKUM in Wismar and the Darwineum in Rostock opened to the public in 2012, there are two more exciting exhibitions to visit.
-The phanTECHNIKUM is located in a former barracks built in the 1930s, and demonstrates the evolution of technology with different models and exhibits.
-In the Darwineum in the Rostock Zoo, visitors can embark on a spectacular journey through time, spanning 500 million years of evolutionary history and 20,000m2 of exhibition space.
+Since the phanTECHNIKUM in Wismar and the Darwineum in Rostock opened to the public, there are two more exciting exhibitions to visit.
+The phanTECHNIKUM is located in former barracks built in the 1930s, and demonstrates the evolution of technology with different models and exhibits.
+At the Darwineum in the Rostock zoo, visitors can embark on a spectacular journey through time, spanning 500 million years of evolutionary history and 20,000 square metres of exhibition space.

-There are more than 2000 castles and mansions in Mecklenburg-Vorpommern with picturesque gardens and parks that are perfect for anyone seeking some rest and relaxation.
-Visitors will be enchanted by the variety and unique charms of the numerous parish, kitchen and cottage gardens and castle grounds are characterised by their variety and unique charm.
+There are more than 2,000 castles and mansions in Mecklenburg-Vorpommern with picturesque gardens and parks that are perfect for anyone seeking some rest and relaxation.
+Visitors will be enchanted by the variety and unique charms of the numerous parish, kitchen and cottage gardens and castle grounds.

-Many places in Mecklenburg-Vorpommern exude a special fascination: In sleepy villages in the countryside sometimes time seems to stand still.
+Many places in Mecklenburg-Vorpommern exude a special fascination: In the sleepy villages of the countryside, sometimes time seems to stand still.
 Other places such as the futuristic Ozeaneum in the Hanseatic city of Stralsund have a modern face.
-Mecklenburg-Vorpommern offers film-makers, authors, producers, directors and actors a huge amount of fascinating backdrops.
-It is a Land that also has its "rough edges" - but what looks like a derelict remnant of the past here and there can also be just the right place to tell an exciting story from the perspective of creative people and their production companies.
-More and more major national and international outstanding productions are putting the Land between the Baltic and Lake District on the silver screen in cinemas in Germany and abroad.
+Mecklenburg-Vorpommern offers filmmakers, writers, producers, directors and actors a great amount of fascinating backdrops.
+But the region also has its "rough edges" - a derelict remnant of the past in the eyes of some will be just the right place to tell an exciting story in the eyes of production designers.
+More and more major national and international productions are bringing the region between the Baltic Sea and Lake District onto the silver screen in Germany and abroad.
 MV is also especially popular with crime thriller producers.